charignon/charignon.github.io/_posts/2016-01-09-web-browsing-automation.md

 ---
 layout: post
-title: Automation: Introduction to Mechanize with Python
+title: Introduction to Mechanize with Python
 ---